About Peanut and Tree Nut Allergies

 An allergic reaction happens when someone's immune system mistakenly believes that something harmless, such as a tree nut or peanut, is actually harmful.
 The immune system responds by creating specific antibodies to proteins in that food.
 These antibodies — called immunoglobulin E (IgE) — are designed to fight off the "invading" proteins.

-IgE antibodies trigger the release of certain chemicals into the body.
+IgE antibodies trigger the release of certain chemicals in the body.
 One of these is histamine.
-The release of histamine can affect a person's respiratory system, gastrointestinal tract, skin, and cardiovascular system, causing allergy symptoms like wheezing, stomachache, vomiting, itchy hives, and swelling.
+The release of histamine can affect the respiratory system, gastrointestinal tract, skin, and cardiovascular system, causing allergy symptoms like wheezing, stomachache, vomiting, itchy hives, swelling, and a drop in blood pressure.

 Reactions to foods, like peanuts and tree nuts, can be different.
 It all depends on the person — and sometimes the same person can react differently at different times.
 Some reactions can be very mild and involve only one system of the body, like hives on the skin.
 Other reactions can be more severe and involve more than one part of the body.

-Most reactions last less than a day and affect any of these four body systems:
+Most reactions last a few hours or less, and affect any of these four body systems:

 - Cardiovascular system.
 A person may feel lightheaded or faint and lose consciousness.

-In really bad cases, an allergy can cause anaphylaxis, a sudden, potentially life-threatening reaction that, besides the symptoms mentioned above, can make airways swell and blood pressure drop.
-As a result, a person may have trouble breathing and could lose consciousness
+In really bad cases, an allergy can cause anaphylaxis, a sudden, potentially life-threatening reaction.
+Besides the symptoms mentioned above, anaphylaxis can make airways swell and blood pressure drop.
+As a result, a person may have trouble breathing and could lose consciousness.

-Although a small amount of peanut protein can set off a severe reaction, it is rare to have an allergic reaction just from breathing in small particles of nuts or peanuts.
+Even a small amount of peanut or tree nut protein can set off a severe reaction.
+But allergic reactions just from breathing in small particles of nuts or peanuts are rare because the food needs to be digested to cause a reaction.
 Most foods with peanuts in them don't allow enough of the protein to escape into the air to cause a reaction.
 And just the smell of foods containing peanuts won't produce a reaction because the scent does not contain the protein.

-In the few cases when people do react to airborne particles, it's usually in an enclosed area (like a restaurant) where lots of peanuts are being cracked from their shells.
-Although some people outgrow certain food allergies over time (like milk, egg, soy, and wheat allergies), peanut and tree nut allergies are lifelong in most people.
+In very rare cases when people do react to airborne particles, it's usually in an enclosed area (like a restaurant) where lots of peanuts are being cracked from their shells.
+The person inhales and then swallows the protein, which can lead to a reaction when the protein gets digested.
+Although some people outgrow certain food allergies over time (like milk, egg, soy, and wheat allergies), peanut and tree nut allergies are lifelong in many people.

 Living With Peanut or Tree Nut Allergy

-The only real way to treat a nut allergy is to avoid peanuts and tree nuts.
-Avoiding nuts means more than just not eating them.
+The best way to prevent a reaction is to avoid peanuts and tree nuts.
+Avoiding these nuts means more than just not eating them.
 It also means not eating any foods that might contain tree nuts or peanuts as ingredients.

 After checking the ingredients list, look on the label for phrases like these: